 What does home warranty insurance cover?

-Home warranty insurance covers structural defects (foundations, load-bearing walls, roof structure) for 6 years from completion (10 years in Victoria) and non-structural defects (waterproofing, plumbing, tiling, electrical) for 2 years.
-It also covers incomplete work and loss of deposit.
-Coverage is only triggered if the builder has died, disappeared, or become insolvent — not for general quality disputes with a functioning builder.
+It covers structural defects (foundations, load-bearing walls, roof structure) for 6 years from completion, and non-structural defects (waterproofing, plumbing, tiling, electrical) for 2 years.
+It also covers incomplete work and a lost deposit.
+Cover is only triggered if the builder has died, disappeared or become insolvent, not for general quality disputes with a builder who is still trading.

 Is home warranty insurance required in every state?